lgjlife/Java-Study/spring.md

 ##### 9.5.3.5.16.
 Fallback: Static
 <a href="#menu" >目录</a>

 Fallbacks can return default values statically embedded in code.
-This doesn’t cause the feature or service to be removed in the way that “fail silent” often does, but instead causes default behavior to occur.
+This doesn’t cause the feature or service to be removed in the way that “fail silent" often does, but instead causes default behavior to occur.

 For example, if a command returns a true/false based on user credentials but the command execution fails, it can default to true:
 ```java